Solo Travel vs. Group Travel: Why Not Both?

 Just because you don’t have a group of your own to travel with doesn’t mean you can’t be part of one!
 Booking a group tour is a great way to travel and meet new people without needing to work too hard.

 Benefits of group travel:

 - You can save money by going on a group tour.
 Booking the right tour could save you hundreds on flights, accommodations, activities, and more.
 When you book an EF Ultimate Break trip, you even have the option to pay for your trip in small monthly installments, so you have time to save money for the important things, like pasta and beer.
 (Here are 9 more ways to save money on travel.)

-- You don’t have to stress about booking flights, hotels, or anything else.
+- You don’t have to stress about booking anything.
 On a group tour, you have the itinerary all laid out for you.
-All the hard stuff is handled for you, so you’re free to enjoy the best parts of traveling.
+All the hard stuff is handled, including accommodations and flights (unless you wanna book them yourself) so you’re free to enjoy the best parts of traveling.